SkynetLabs/skynet-kernel/README.md

   own, but we should still have the extension capable of detecting and decrypting an encrypted kernel.

++ In the extension, check localStorage for the user's kernel to avoid having to download it.

 + Create all of the overwrites in the kernel to replace the default functions loaded by the extension.
 We want to make sure that the user gets a consistent experience, and we don't trust all browser extensions to use exactly the same